flint-bot/sparky/docs/header.md

 ## Build

-The `README.md` and `browser/node-sparky.js` files are auto-generated from the files in /lib.
+The `README.md` and `browser/node-sparky.js` files are auto-generated from the files in /lib and /docs.
 To regenerate these run:

 ```bash
 npm run build